-Where the student copied from the GT only half of the marks were awarded for the question.
+Commented [JL1]: TOTAL: 39 out of 50 Where a student copied and pasted from the guidance text only half of the possible marks were awarded.

-Note from Course Leader: The Course Handbook and instruction 5 of the assessment clearly warn about copying and pasting from the Guidance Text.
-Considering that marks have been deducted for this, not further steps will be taken against you.
+Note from Course Leader: Both the Course Handbook and instruction 5 of the assessment warn against copying and pasting from the guidance text.
+Since marks have been deducted, there will be no further sanction in this regard.